rashedul-hassan-app/django-crud/README.md

 # django-crud

-Creating a simple CRUD app using django for future usage
+creating a simple CRUD app using Django

-This project is for learning purposes, potentially be used in the future
+This project is for learning purpose for django database